List of Monster High characters: Purrsephone and Meowlody

 Purrsephone and Meowlody (both voiced by America Young in earlier appearances, Cindy Robinson in later appearances, Riki Lindhome and Kate Micucci respectively in the 2022 TV series) are the twin daughters of the Werecat and are sometimes referred to as the Werecat Sisters.
-Both have dark gray fur, though Purrsephone's hair is predominantly black with a single white streak with black highlights on it, and Meowlody's hair is predominantly white with a single white strand with black streaks on it.
-Their clothing consists of striped top, striped skirt, and a red/black vest, and they wear bracelets.
-Their favorite activity is gymnastics.
+Both have dark gray fur, though Purrsephone's hair is predominantly black with a white streak, and Meowlody's hair is white with a black streak.
 The sisters' dolls have been released as a 2-pack, and also as a 3-pack with fellow Werecat Toralei as Fearleaders.
 The profile art was done by Darko Dordevic.

 In the 2022 reboot, Purrsephone and Meowlody wear different hair styles and different clothes from each other's.
 In the reboot, the two are Toralei's cousins and the three werecats are in band named "The Hissfits".
 They also have distinct personalities; Purrsephone is grunge and rock-n-roll, while Meowlody is sweet but sassy.

 River Styxx

 River Styxx (voiced by Ashley Peterson) is the daughter of the Grim Reaper.
 She dresses in a "pastel goth" fashion.
 River has purple skin which is transparent on her lower limbs so that her bones are visible.
-Her hair is blue, pink and purple.
-She enjoys parties and off pops in to surprise her fellow monsters.
 She has a pet raven skeleton named Cawtion.
-She wears a candy coated print, purple chains, and chain-linked boots.
-She carries a staff instead of a scythe.
+River carries a staff instead of a scythe.
 She was presented by Monster High designer Garrett Sander at the 2014 San Diego Comic-Con.

 Robecca Steam

 Robecca Steam (voiced by Julie Maddalena Kliewer) is the daughter of British mad scientist Hexicah Steam.
 She has curly blue and black hair and metallic bronze skin that shows rivets and plates as with a robot.
 Her style is described as steam punk and cutting edge.
 Her doll appeared at the 2016 San Diego Comic-Con as a dual-doll package with Hexicah Steam.
 There, she wears a blue and magenta dress with a gear print, and a blue top hat.
 She is one of the three main characters along with Rochelle Goyle and Venus McFlytrap in the Ghoulfriends series by Gitty Daneshvari.
-Robecca is named after her designer Rebecca Shipman.
+Robecca is named after her designer, Rebecca Shipman.